MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 Suspend:            Automatically suspends a workflow job after a Write-Information command is carried out, to allow users to see the messages before continuing.
-The workflow can be resumed at the user’s discretion.
+The workflow can be resumed at the userâ€™s discretion.

 SilentlyContinue:   No effect.
 The informational messages are not